IAmAlexander/readwise-mcp/README.md

 - "Add the tag 'must-read' to that article about quantum computing"
 - "What's my reading progress on that book about machine learning?"

+### Video-Related Examples:
+- "Show me all YouTube videos I've saved in Readwise"
+- "What highlights did I make on that video about TypeScript?"
+- "What's my current playback position for that AI conference video?"
+- "Find videos in my library that mention 'machine learning'"
+- "Create a highlight at 23:45 in the TypeScript tutorial with the note 'Important pattern'"
+- "What did the speaker say around the 15-minute mark in that AI safety video?"
+- "Show me the transcript of the programming tutorial I saved yesterday"
+- "Jump to the part in the video where they discuss neural networks"

 ## Feature Documentation

 ### Basic Features